hackclub/hackclub/workshops/rock_paper_scissors/README.md

 player = False
 ```

-Now you have to write some code so the player can enter his/her name.
+Now, let's write some code so the player can enter their name.
 ```py
 name = input("Enter your name:")
 ```